Ebiroll/esp32_sigrok/README.md

 Instead sump over TCP/IP was used for debugging.
 ```
-To use debug output, fix:
+To use debug output, remove #ifdef 0 in:
 sump_debug()

 ```